andrelug/igluhugo/README.md

-# Victor Hugo
+# Iglu Online

-**A [Hugo](https://gohugo.io/) boilerplate for creating truly epic websites**
+**A [Hugo](https://gohugo.io/) template for great websites**

+This boilerplate and template are based on [Victor Hugo](https://github.com/netlify/victor-hugo).
+Please check them out for the boilerplate only.

-This is a boilerplate for using Hugo as a static site generator and Gulp + Webpack as your asset pipeline.
+This is base for using Hugo as a static site generator and Gulp + Webpack as your asset pipeline.

 It's setup to use post-css and babel for CSS and JavaScript.